 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Approach to the adult with acute diarrhea in developed countries
+Approach to the adult with acute diarrhea in resource-rich settings

 Clinical manifestations, diagnosis, and treatment of Campylobacter infection

-Clostridium difficile in adults: Clinical manifestations and diagnosis
+Clostridium difficile infection in adults: Clinical manifestations and diagnosis

 Clinical manifestations, diagnosis and treatment of enterohemorrhagic Escherichia coli (EHEC) infection